 Validating data and switching formats

-Split validates that the inputted configs are valid JSON and won’t let you save until you have inputted valid JSON.
+Split validates that the inputted configs are valid JSON and won’t let you save until you have inputted a valid JSON.

 Configuration size limit

 Configurations are limited to 1 KB in size per treatment.
 If you need a larger set of configurations, contact firstname.lastname@example.org.

 After you have defined your treatments, the rest of the Definition tab controls who gets which treatment (i.e. which user or other traffic key).

 About evaluation order

 Evaluation order mirrors the order that the options appear on the Definition tab.
 Once a user matches one of the below sections, no further evaluation is performed for that user.
 When a flag is killed, the default treatment is served in all cases until the flag is made active again through a restore or update.